tikv/deep-dive-tikv/src/distributed-transaction/percolator.md

 ### Tolerating crashes

-Percolator has the ability to surfer crushing without breaking correctness of data.
+Percolator has the ability to survive crashes without breaking correctness of data.

 First, let's see what will happen after a crash.
 A crash may happen during `Prewrite`, during `Commit` or between these two.
 But any way, we can simply divide these conditions into two types: before committing the primary, or after committing the primary.